emgong/double-takes/app/posts/2017-08-26-locking-with-promises.md

 [ 'Neal', 'Danger', 'Lindsay' ]
 $ ">

+## What does this mean?

 It's very rare that you have to worry about resource contention this way when writing promise code.
 Most of the asynchronous calls you make are also perfectly happy to run concurrently (like HTTP requests and file reads).

 So then what can we take away from this exercise?
-First, promises are abstract things that can benefit from being thought about in a very "math-y" way, similar to how you think about higher-order functions.
-Our `lockify` function doesn't care what `f` does, other than that it is a function that could return a promise.
+First, promises are abstract things that can benefit from being thought about in a very "math-y" way, similar to how you think about other data types.
+You might have date utility functions that tell you when next Tuesday is, or weather a date is on a leap year.
+Your string utility library might have functions to capitalize words or normalize whitespace.
+Promises can also be manipulated in standard ways because of how we know they work, regardless of their enclosed values.
+Our `lockify` function doesn't care what `f()` does, other than that it is a function that could return a promise.

 Second, when you're writing a function to explicitly manipulate promises, it's important to keep in mind what happens immediately and what happens later.